 Tip #1 – Be Consistent

-Adding quality content to your website consistently is extremely important for building an online readership and increasing your website’s search engine rankings and results.
+Adding new content on your website or blog on a consistent basis is essential for building an online readership and for increasing your website’s results in search engines.

-This is the step where you are actively marketing and promoting your business through content, and so it’s crucial that you develop a habit of publishing content on your site on a regular basis.
+This is the step where you are actively marketing and promoting your business using content, and so it’s crucial that you create a habit of writing and publishing content about your business as consistently as possible.

-For example, make a commitment to publish a new post each week or fortnight to your site.
-Decide on a specific day of the week and time that you will sit down to create your blog posts or articles.
-Allow 1-2 hours to create and publish (or schedule for publishing) each post.
+For example, make a commitment to add a new post each week or fortnight to your site.
+Decide on a specific weekday and the time of day that you will sit down to create your articles.
+Allow one to two hours to create and publish (or schedule for publishing) each article or blog post.

 Now, commit to turning this into a regular habit.
-Monitor this activity and if you need to, fine-tune your content publishing schedule accordingly.
+Monitor this activity and if you need, fine tune your content schedule accordingly.